Lyme Bay Chardonnay 2018 for English Wine Week 2020

 Yes, there are those “curious” grapes, first planted to endure the vagaries of the English climate.
 England started with a mixed bag of hybrids and Germanic crosses.
 In particular, the likes of Bacchus can make excellent, characterful and ageworthy wines.
 However, consumer unfamiliarity means they remain a minority sport for many.

 Contrast that with the “Champagne Grapes”; Pinot Noir, Pinot Meunier and Chardonnay.
 These are now thriving in Britain.
 That’s thanks partially to climate change, but also because of outstanding winegrowing skills and investment.
 Those three have become the most planted varieties in Britain, with 60% of the total area under vine.
 They hardly need introducing and are the basis for most of those world-class English sparkling wines.

 It’s often said that southern Britain has the climate and the soils that are similar to Champagne.
-Now let’s extend that analogy – those same places in Britain also have similarities with Chablis and the Auxerrois in France, which are not far away from Champagne.
+Now let’s extend that analogy – those same places in Britain also have similarities with Chablis and the Auxerrois in France, which are not far from Champagne.
 And the great grape of Chablis is Chardonnay.
 QED m’lud.